zyy-cn/darknet_interface/README.md

 $ export LD_LIBRARY_PATH=../lib:$LD_LIBRARY_PATH
 $ ./demo ${detect_type} ${cfg} ${weights} ${thresh} ${image_path|video_path|webcam_index}
 ```
 in which ${detect_type} can be 'image', 'video' or 'webcam'.
-For instance, you can do detect object using model trained on MSCOCO(can be downloaded in https://pjreddie.com/darknet/yolo/) with thresh 0.5 through camera 0 by running:
+For instance, you can do detect object using model trained on MSCOCO(can be downloaded [here](https://pjreddie.com/darknet/yolo/)) with thresh 0.5 through camera 0 by running:
 ```
 $ ./demo webcam ../../darknet/cfg/yolov3.cfg ../../darknet/weights/yolov3.weights 0.5 0
 ```